 This evidence map provides an overview of the existing research evaluating technology in depression and anxiety care and documents upcoming research to evaluate the role of technology to support clinical care.

 Veterans, especially those who deployed overseas, face elevated risks of mental health conditions.
-Those who have served since the September 11, 2001, attacks are particularly vulnerable.
+Those who have served since 9/11 are particularly vulnerable.
 About one in five experiences mental health problems.
 Are veterans getting the high-quality care that they need?

 A program developed at RAND helps children exposed to trauma confront and subdue their stress and anxiety.
 The program grew out of the 1990s street violence of South Los Angeles and has since helped kids from Newtown to Fukushima.
 Researchers are tailoring this intervention for children in Puerto Rico whose lives were upended by hurricanes.